Dry eye occurs when the ocular surface does not receive sufficient lubrication due to tear dysfunction.

 At CPO we have recently introduced this laser with excellent results.

-Choose the specialty or doctor and make your appointment online.
+Choose the subspecialty or doctor and request your appointment online.

 • Contact